patrickdean/homegame/06-overland-travel.md

 ## Other Activities

-Once the 3 main roles are fulfilled, additonal party members may partake in the following activities.
+Once the 3 main roles are fulfilled, additional party members may partake in the following activities.

 ### Foraging